 - How paid ads support your overall marketing strategy

-- Is paid advertising worth it for small businesses
+- Is paid advertising worth it for small businesses?

 The right creative does more than grab attention.
 It drives real results.